How does Horizon Europe support biodiversity?

 Through Horizon 2020, over 70 cities have been involved in nature-based solution demonstration projects.

-The EU also supports biodiversity research through the Biodiversa ERA-net, which coordinates national research programmes across Europe and organises international funding for biodiversity research projects on a competitive basis.
+The EU also supported biodiversity research through the predecessor of the co-funded European Biodiversity Partnership (Biodiversa+), which coordinated national research programmes across Europe and organised international funding for biodiversity research projects on a competitive basis.

 Call for green projects